daphnitely/daphliu.github.io/src/pages/index.md

 ## Speaking

-- **Speaker, CascadiaJS Conference** - ["How we Automated our Relationship"](https://youtu.be/Zxe7bDZweoI?t=76) - A technical and comedic talk on how my fiancé and I maintain our relationship by automating cooking, laundry, and calendar using NodeJS, Notion/Trello APIs and IoT, in front 250+ attendees in both conferences.
+- **Emcee, CascadiaJS 2024** - Introduced 22 speakers with [themed intros](https://lnkd.in/dh2egsD9) (Ex.
+Pokémon, regency, rapping, he-Man singalong), managed the flow of event, and got the crowd excited about the conference!
 <div class="float-images">
   <img src="assets/images/superposition.jpg" alt="Daphne speaking on panel at Superposition" width="225" height="150">
 </div>

+- **Emcee, Typescript Congress 2024** - Engaged the audience through an online conference and transitioned between event segments.
+- **Speaker, SeattleJS 2023** - ["Move over passwords, passkeys are my new best friend"](https://www.youtube.com/watch?v=a3yZUPMMTQw&t=95s) - A murder mystery themed talk on the death of password.
+I delved into the emerging use of passkeys - what they are and how they work, as we move towards a passwordless future.
+- **Speaker, CascadiaJS 2022** - ["How we Automated our Relationship"](https://youtu.be/Zxe7bDZweoI?t=76) - A technical and comedic talk on automating cooking, laundry, and calendar using NodeJS, Notion/Trello APIs and IoT, in front 250+ attendees in both conferences.
 - **Speaker, ACM Richard Tapia Conference** - ["Fueling Your Career With Coffee Chats"](https://tapiaconference.cmd-it.org/attend/presentation/?id=ind_pan115&sess=sess192) - Encouraged and taught 100+ underrepresented students to start networking in the tech industry.
 - **Panelist, Superposition IV** - Spoke on a panel to 220+ high school students at a hackathon answering questions about my experiences and sharing advice to inspire the next generation of women in tech.
 - **Panelist, Microsoft Higher Education Summit** - Spoke on a panel to 150+ educators and university recruiters my experience between internships and university and proposed changes to classroom curriculum and internship structures.